dayadau/unicorn_company/README.md

 - Data Extraction: Loaded data from the unicorns database.
 - Exploratory Data Analysis (EDA): Analyzed valuation patterns by industry.
 - Industry Comparison: Compute average valuations across industries, group by year to filter the top industries.
-- Visualization: Created a graph to observe the development in quantity and average valuation of the top 3 industries.

 ## Skills
 The SQL functions are used: